-I’m remembering the frenetic exchanges of half-baked ideas and potent attitudes that animated the theory-blogging that emerged from the early days of what was initially and only tentatively regarded as speculative realism.
-The blogging and dialogues between Levi, Graham, Tim, Adrian, Adam, Jeremy, and many other critics and supporters, haunted my evenings with fresh takes on stale topics.
+I’m remembering the free exchanges of half-baked ideas and irreverent attitudes that animated the theory “blogosphere” in the late 2000s—during the early days of what was tentatively regarded as “speculative realism.”
+The frenetic dialogues and debates among learned scholars, enthusiastic amateurs, and so many other critics and supporters, enriched my evenings with fresh takes on stale topics.
 It was a time of intellectual orgies and useful stupidities – and I loved every minute of it.

-“We live in a world of entropy.
+We live in a world of entropy.
 The things about us, whether they be vehicles, roads, homes, computers, or kitchen cabinets, are perpetually threatened by entropy.
 Driveways and walls crack, grass grows in the seams of sidewalks, coffee cups get chipped, cars get scratched and dented, decorative bushes in yards get overgrown and grow wildly in all sorts of different directions, and the doors of kitchen cabinets come off of their hinges.
-Everywhere domestic objects harbor anarchistic and insurgent wild things within them, constantly threatening to emancipate themselves so as to become free for their own adventures.”
+Everywhere domestic objects harbor anarchistic and insurgent wild things within them, constantly threatening to emancipate themselves so as to become free for their own adventures.

-And then there is this:
+And then these:

-“The domestic objects that make up our everyday experience in our concernful dealings with the world consist of a unity or synthesis of the symbolic and the material.
+The domestic objects that make up our everyday experience in our concernful dealings with the world consist of a unity or synthesis of the symbolic and the material.
 The symbolic is like a net thrown across the earth, lacerating it and structuring it.
 It transforms the analog into the digital, the continuous into the discrete, or the smooth into the striated….

 What, then, is the wild thing?
 If I gave an answer to this question, I fear I would undermine the entire point, for then I would transform the thing itself into the thought-thing, and thereby domesticate the wildness of the wild thing.
-I would involve myself in a performative contradiction.”
+I would involve myself in a performative contradiction.

-“The real is not necessarily a physical exteriority.
+The real is not necessarily a physical exteriority.
 Rather, it is an exteriority in the sense that it is outside the reach of our linguistic intervention, appropriation and re-invention.
-The real is an effect that is experienced as violence (as the implacable limit to our signifying automatism), as a linguistically non-negotiable limitation, as that which Lacan would call the tuché that happens to the (signifying) automaton in the form of trauma.” — Katerina Kolozova
+The real is an effect that is experienced as violence (as the implacable limit to our signifying automatism), as a linguistically non-negotiable limitation, as that which Lacan would call the tuché that happens to the (signifying) automaton in the form of trauma.

-The second post (here) that interests me has Levi addressing a student’s concern with the aforementioned text.
-Levi paraphrases the student’s concerns this way:
+The other post (found here) that really interested me in this regard has Levi addressing a student’s concern with the aforementioned talk transcript.